 I have performed in bar/weekend/pickup bands for many years, singing and playing one of the world’s most annoying instruments, the harmonica.
 I also play mandolin and guitar on a much more casual basis.
 Finally, I play a wide swath of shaky rhythm instruments.

 The Tone Popes

 Nun of the Above (not these guys)

-I’ve been most active in recent years with Hypnotic Willie, which is a rootsy/funky/alt-whateverish band.
-We decided to move on after seven years together, but we’ve still got lots of stuff on YouTube that should amuse you the way it’s amused so many of my current/former/potential day job colleagues.
+I was most active in recent years with Hypnotic Willie, which was a rootsy/funky/alt-whateverish band.
+We decided to move on after seven years together, but we’ve still got lots of clips on YouTube that should amuse you the way they’ve amused so many of my current/former/potential day job colleagues.
 Here are a couple:

 And below are some MP3 music clips.
 They are of varying recording quality, with some nice studio cuts, some clean “board mixes” from gigs and some clips that were just recorded with a cheap portable recorder.
 Still, I sing on all of these and play harp on most of them: